Google defeats authors in U.S. book-scanning lawsuit

 Then in May 2012, Chin said the authors could sue as a group in a class action.

-But last July, the 2nd U.S. Circuit Court of Appeals, where Chin now sits, said the judge was premature in certifying the case as a class action before evaluating the fair use defense.
+But last July, the 2nd U.S. Circuit Court of Appeals, where Chin now sits, said the judge was premature in certifying the case as a class action before evaluating the fair use defence.

 Chin had overseen the Google Books case as a trial judge, and kept jurisdiction after joining the 2nd Circuit.